A Smaller School?

 Choosing Speakers for Fame Over Fit: Big names don’t guarantee great sessions.
 Prioritize speakers who understand your audience and deliver actionable content.

 Neglecting Sponsor Experience: Sponsors fund your event.
-Treat them as partners, not ATMs.
+Treat them as partners.
 Deliver on promises and help them achieve their goals.

 Skipping the Post-Event Follow-Up: The conference ends, but the relationship shouldn’t.
 Send thank-yous, share resources, and maintain momentum toward next year.